cjaganmohan/cjaganmohan.github.io/_pages/research.md

     * Empirically analyze the ***effect of using sampled datasets to test supervised learning algorithms***
 * **Debugging:**
     * Develop ***a framework to debug big data applications***
-    * Develop a combinatorial-testing based approach to generate
+    * Develop a ***model-agnostic, post-hoc XAI-tool*** that produce *counterfactual explanations* for Image based classifiers.

+## Current Project
 My **current project** focuses on developing an explainable AI (XAI) tool that shall produce explanations for decisions made by Deep Neural Network (DNN) models.
 The explanation can help engineers determine the cause of incorrect decisions of an DNN model (i.e., debugging an DNN model).
 Conceptually, deriving an explanation for a model’s decision (XAI) is similar to software fault localization, a well-studied problem in software engineering.
-In my project, I investigate how to ***use/adopt existing software fault localization techniques and produce explanations for decisions made by ML models***.
+In this project, I investigate how to ***use/adopt existing software fault localization techniques and produce explanations for decisions made by ML models***.